cs4241-21a/final_project/README.md

   - page routing
   - readme and proposal writeups
   - video scripting
-  - lighthouse testing for desktop and site validation
+  - lighthouse testing/validation for desktop
 - Chris
   - all database configuration, management, and querying
   - all styling